RallyTechServices/portfolio-item-health-summary/README.md

 This app shows portfolio item metrics based on the Features below that portfolio item.

-First, a top-level PI is selected (called "Afflicate" in this case which maps to a Agile Central "Group" PI type).
+First, a top-level PI is selected (called "Affiliate" in this case which maps to a Agile Central "Group" PI type).
 Then the next level down PIs are shown in a tree.
 These root items do not calculate metrics.